marcmorente/rest-2nd-level/README.md

 * /cars/6dd7f186-1ecb-11ed-861d-0242ac120002 ✅
   * This is a hard guessing id, since even if the id gets changed at URI it would be hard to know a new valid id
 * /cars/112 :x:
-  * This is wrong since a potential hacker could guess the id is autoincremental, and it could easily change the URL in order to check "what if I request 113 or 114"?
+  * This is wrong since a potential hacker could guess the id is auto-incrementing, and it could easily change the URL in order to check "what if I request 113 or 114"?

 Finally, again don't mix up concepts.
 The way of modelling the API must be agnostic from data sources and so on.
 Don't think in the id like if it were your primary key of a table in a database.
-The table in the database could have its own primary key (autoincremental) but as a private one.
+The table in the database could have its own primary key (autoincrement) but as a private one.
 The only thing you need to consider is to have a public way to fetch/update/delete resources.

 Consider to use UUID for that purpose.
 Here you have some readings about it: